magic-lantern/fastai-notes/wiki_descr_classifier.md

     name: python3
 ---

-# Based on our custom MIMIC language model, train a 'DESCRIPTION' classifier
+# Based on general purpose language model, train a 'DESCRIPTION' classifier

-Make sure mimic_nlp_lm has been run first and sucessfully completed.
-That notebook builds the language model that allows classificiation to occur.
+Instead of building from a MIMIC trained language model, use the general purpose ULMFit Wiki trained model

 ```python
 from fastai.text import *